 Due to the ongoing COVID-19 pandemic we have made the decision to postpone Watershed for Every Classroom.

-We encourage you to fill out the interest form and stay tuned for more information.
+We encourage you to Submit an Interest Form and stay tuned for more information.

 A Watershed for Every Classroom is a year-long, supported professional development program for K-12 and informal educators who teach in the Lake Champlain Basin of New York, Vermont, and Quebec.
 The Watershed for Every Classroom Program is presented by the Champlain Basin Education Initiative.
 The Lake Champlain Basin Education Initiative consists of community partner organizations engaged in watershed education.
 Current partners include The Lake Champlain Basin Program, Shelburne Farms, Lake Champlain Sea Grant, UVM Extension, Lake Champlain Maritime Museum, Lake Champlain Committee, and Community Sailing Center.

 Watershed for Every Classroom (WEC) participants will explore how people, places, and things tell the stories of the Lake Champlain Basin and offer our students the opportunity to demonstrate an in-depth understanding of content, community engagement, and sense of place.
 The stories of the Lake Champlain Basin offer multiple ways to teach all subjects; engage students in learning in their community; and provide a way to integrate content, service, and a sense of belonging to one’s home place.
 Teams of two or more educators are encouraged to apply.
 Individuals are also welcome.
 The year long program kicks off with a week-long summer gathering in mid- July and continues through out the school year.
 The program is most suited for educators working in grades 4-9, but is applicable to all subject areas and grades.